kzlsahin/SD-CommonSense/BUG-FREE-CODING.md

 ## Object Oriented Design

+- **Understand Interface Segregation**
+  - "objects should not be forced to depend on methods it does not use"
+  - do not hesitate to crate atomic interfaces.
+  - interfaces provide polymorphism while preventing coupling between classes.
+  - interfaces provides Is-A relationship while it is Has-A relationship based on behaviours.

 - **İnheritance is an indicator of Is-A relationship, use it wisely**
   - Use inheritance only for objects preserving Is-A relationship.
   - never think of the inheritance as a OOP way of code reusing, there are more suitable ways to provide re-usability.